Wilkinson, Ernest L., 1899-1978

 Contains correspondence produced by Raymond E. Beckham, with letters to and from Ernest Wilkinson, William L. Knecht, and others.

-Includes files concerning university budget, LDS Church School System, campus colleges and departments, faculty, staff, fund-raising, administrative meetings, students, Treasurer's Office, New World Archaeological Foundation, and athletics.
+Includes files concerning university budget, the Church School System, campus colleges and departments, faculty, staff, fund-raising, administrative meetings, students, Treasurer's Office, New World Archaeological Foundation, and athletics.
 Also includes files relative to Church schools in Mexico and in the Pacific, and some of Bentley's personal files.
 Includes significant amounts of correspondence with Ernest L. Wilkinson (president of BYU) and others.

 Contains only inaugural speeches and responses by presidents Harris, McDonald, Wilkinson, Oaks, Holland, and Lee.